markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 # Lab 4 - Trigger inference as new pictures arrive in s3

-In this lab, you will configure your s3 bucket to automatically trigger an inference on your endpoint using images as they arrive in the bucket.
+In this lab, you will configure your S3 bucket to automatically trigger an inference on your endpoint using images as they arrive in the bucket.
 Remembering back to the [workshop overview](../README.md), your AWS DeepLens model will be pushing cropped bird images to S3 as it detects them.
 The event handling you create in this lab will ensure each bird gets identified using the custom image classification model you created in the first few labs.

 Here are the steps involved:

 1. Create a Lambda function to identify bird species
-2. Test by adding an image to S3
+2. Test the function by adding an image to S3

 ## Step 1 - Create a Lambda function to identify bird species